xXJSONDeruloXx/nested-gamemode/README.md

 The launcher echoes the full Gamescope command so you can replay it manually for troubleshooting.

-On X11 sessions the launcher automatically appends `--backend sdl --nested` to Gamescope; set `GAMESCOPE_CMD` yourself to override the defaults entirely.
+By default the launcher runs `gamescope -e --adaptive-sync` and enables MangoHud's `mangoapp` overlay automatically when present.
+Use the SDL fallback toggle in the UI for stubborn X11 sessions, or set `GAMESCOPE_CMD` yourself to override the defaults entirely.

 Example: `GAMESCOPE_CMD="gamescope -e --adaptive-sync --backend sdl" gamemode-nested`